junxit/us-congress-bills-110/metadata.md

 - 2008-02-07 — Referred to the Committee on Ways and Means, and in addition to the Committee on Transportation and Infrastructure, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2008-02-07 — Referred to the Committee on Ways and Means, and in addition to the Committee on Transportation and Infrastructure, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2008-02-07 — Referred to the Committee on Ways and Means, and in addition to the Committee on Transportation and Infrastructure, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2008-02-12 — Considered under suspension of the rules. (consideration: CR H831-834)
+- 2008-02-12 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5270.
+- 2008-02-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-02-12 — Mr. Crowley moved to suspend the rules and pass the bill.
+- 2008-02-12 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H831-832)
+- 2008-02-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H831-832)